-- Review the ASOS Animal Derived Materials Policy Review the ASOS Animal Derived Materials Policy guidelines for further guidance on Policy implementation and steps suppliers can take to improve animal welfare in their supply network. - Discuss any concerns with the ASOS Technical or Compliance teams.
+- shipment - Be aware that ASOS conducts visual product spot checks and thirdparty lab testing on any materials thought to be prohibited.
+Products contravening this Policy will be removed from sale immediately and returned to the supplier at the supplier's cost. - Review ASOS Animal Derived Materials Policy guidelines for further guidance on Policy implementation and steps they can take to improve animal welfare in their supply network. - o Discuss any concerns with ASOS Technical or Compliance teams.